onlinejudge95/CustomNVChadSetup/README.md

 # CustomNVChadSetup

+## Important
+This repo is archived in favour of the dotfiles repo located at https://github.com/onlinejudge95/dotfiles.

 This is a configuration i use as part of my neovim setup.
 This config is based on NVChad, the link for which can be found [here](https://nvchad.com/).
 This config provides a dedicated IDE experience for neovim for the following set of language stacks.